Cellular-automaton decoders for topological quantum memories: Results

 Should we not be concerned with the field velocity changing across sequences, the 2D$^*$ $\phi$-automaton decoder is preferable as it exhibits a higher threshold and can more easily be implemented in an integrated circuit type architecture \cite{Martinis1,barends2014}.
 With $c$ increasing linearly at each update sequence, this allows elements within the clusters to pair up, while simultaneously preventing the field from extending across clusters.
 The main mechanism responsible for the success of the 2D$^*$ decoder is analogous to the ``Expanding Diamonds" decoder from Refs.~\cite{DennisPhD,Wootton}.

-Finally, in Fig.~\ref{Fig_Main_Results}d we summarize the runtime estimates of our two working $\phi$-automaton decoders.
+Finally, in Fig.~\ref{Fig_Main_Results}d we summarise the runtime estimates of our two working $\phi$-automaton decoders.
 The 3D decoder completes an error correction cycle, pairing all anyons, in the order of $\log(L)$ update sequences, while the 2D$^*$ decoder terminates after $\sim \log^{2.5}(L)$ sequences.
 This can be seen as very strong evidence that the typical maximal error cluster is indeed of size $\sim\log(L)$, and that our decoders collapse these clusters in optimal time.
 The 2D$^*$ decoder has a runtime $\sim\log^{2.5}(L)$ sequences as the value of $c$ needs to exceed $\sim \log^2(L)$ before the $\phi$-automaton can transmit information across a maximal cluster to collapse it.
-It should be noted that our estimate of the exponent of $2.5$ is based on fitting a poly-logarithmic function using 11 data points, and could be slightly off.
+It should be noted that our estimate of the exponent of $2.5$ is based on fitting a polylogarithmic function using 11 data points, and could be slightly off.
 Finally, each sequence is composed of $c$ field updates and one anyon update, and so we can also quantify runtime in units of updates.
 For the 3D decoder, $\log(L)$ sequences with $c =10\cdot \log^2(L)$ gives a runtime of order $\log^3(L)$ updates.
 For the 2D decoder $\log^{2.5}(L)$ sequences with $c = 1+\tau/5$, we sum over $\tau=1,\dots,\log^{2.5}(L)$ to get a runtime of order $ \log^5(L)$ updates.
+Note that for the 3D decoder the runtime implies that asymptotically the vast majority of cells in the third dimension is not reached by any field information.
+Therefore the size of the third dimension has to scale as $\log^3 (L)$ only.

 \textbf{The $\phi$-automaton.} In this section we explore in detail the local update rules of the $\phi$-automaton from physically motivated considerations.
 The key idea is to emulate a long-range field, such as from Newton's law of gravitation or Coulomb's law, which mediates an attractive force between the excitations of the toric code.
 In nature such long range forces emerge from simple local dynamics in the field.
 Here we achieve the same effect on a discrete lattice governed by a cellular automaton.
 The notion of mutually attracting particles with equal charge rather corresponds to gravitational fields, but we will stick to a language that is mainly inspired by electrodynamics.